mozdevs/ck-web-components/README.md

 ### How do we get there?

 By using Web Components!
-But as mentioned before, Web Components is not just one new big monolithic API, but a series of different features and APIs addressing different aspects.
+But as mentioned before, Web Components is not just one new big monolithic API, but a series of different features and APIs addressing different aspects:

+* Custom Elements
+* HTML Templates
+* Shadow DOM
+* HTML imports

 Let's go through each of the features and see how it works and what does it address.